Experts who have been there.

 President of Capital Park

 Tim Hore is the President of Capital Park Consulting.
-Over the last 20 years he has managed more than 100 consulting assignments on behalf of post-secondary institutions, ministries of education, government departments, private sector firms and NGOs.
-His Education sector work has been focused on helping post-secondary institutions and government ministries to conceptualize and build high quality programs that produce graduates who have the skills and attitudes they need to innovate and succeed in the world of work.
+Over the last 30 years he has managed more than 200 consulting assignments on behalf of government departments, municipalities, associations, non-profits, private sector firms and NGOs.
+His strategic planning and stakeholder engagement work helps organizations to identify and articulate their priorities and a clear path to achieving their most important objectives.
 He founded Tim Hore Consulting in 2000 and rebranded the firm as Capital Park Consulting in 2013 to better reflect its expanding scope.
-Tim is accredited as a Project Management Professional (PMP) through the Project Management Institute.
+Tim is accredited as both a Project Management Professional (PMP) and Risk Management Professional (PMI-RMP) through the Project Management Institute.

 • Numerous projects for Algonquin College including writing submission materials for two international RFP competitions that resulted in Algonquin being awarded contracts to establish three new college campuses in Saudi Arabia.
 Tim also led Algonquin's risk analysis and development of risk mitigation strategies for the new Saudi campuses, prepared a series of regulatory submissions for the Ontario Ministry of Training, Colleges and Universities, developed institutional policies for the new campuses and conducted a training needs analysis for oil industry post-secondary programs through local employers in Saudi Arabia.